joelbs/blog-stack/content/posts/fort-worth-downtown-the-ultimate-restaurant-guide.md

 ### Southwestern

 * [Cast Iron Restaurant at the Omni Hotel](https://www.omnihotels.com/hotels/fort-worth/dining/cast-iron) - Looking for some true southwestern flavor?
 The Cast Iron Restaurant has just what you're looking for.
 Cast Iron captures a southern twist on classic hometown meals with locally sourced ingredients from our Texas farms and ranches.
 Visit the Cast Iron Restaurant at 1300 Houston St.
-* [Razzoos Cajun Cafe](https://www.razzoos.com/sundance) - There's never a dull moment when you're at Razzoo's!
+* [Razzoo's Cajun Cafe](https://www.razzoos.com/sundance) - There's never a dull moment when you're at Razzoo's!
 This place is full of personality and will make for an all-around fun experience.
 Razzoos serves the BEST cajun and bayou food in all of Fort Worth!
 Located in the heart of Sundance Square you'll have to be sure to stop in!

 ### Barbeque